secomb/AnalyzeAmiraFile/README.md

 -rejecting edges that are too small in diameter
 -rejecting edges that form closed loops
 -removing very stubby terminal segments (which may be artifacts of image segmentation)
--combining segments to reach a target length lthresh (must be set within the code)
+-combining segments to reach a target length lthresh (also specified in AnalyzeAmiraFileList.dat)
 TWS, June 2017